Issues Important to

 The AIP supports the liberalization of initiative and referendum procedures to hold legislatures accountable to the will of the people.

 Today it is very difficult to get a petition onto the ballot.
 The law makers in Juneau are placing more roadblocks in front of the people's initiative process.
-The Present Lt.
-Governor, Fran Ulmer, has unilaterally held up petitions which were presented to be placed on the ballot, she has either delayed them or flat out rejected them because she disagrees with the process.
+The present lieutenant governor, Fran Ulmer, has unilaterally held up petitions which were presented to be placed on the ballot, she has either delayed them or flat out rejected them because she disagrees with the process.

 State Constitutional Convention